pjagielski/pjagielski.github.com/_posts/java/2014-02-24-microservices-jvm-clojure.md

 ## Metrics ##

-To expose basic metrics of your REST API calls just use ring-compatible `metrics-clojure-ring` library.
+To expose basic metrics of your REST API calls just use Ring-compatible `metrics-clojure-ring` library.

 `project.clj`
 {% highlight clojure %}